Antoine-dh/pyobjectscript_gen/README.md

 ## Documentation

-You can find the full documentation at: [Read the docs coming soon...]()
+You can find the full documentation at: [Read the docs](https://pyobjectscript-gen.readthedocs.io/en/latest/)

-All the documentation can be found in code with python docstrings in `src/pyobjectscript_gen/cls.py`
+All the documentation can also be found in code with python docstrings in `src/pyobjectscript_gen/cls.py`

 ---

 ## Running Examples

-### Features

 All examples code can be found in `examples/` and their respective output classes in `examples/generated/`